osint-forge/subdomain-watcher/README.md

 # When enabled, the Sources field is included in Discord notifications.
 collect_sources: false

-# Enable recursive subdomain discovery globally (default: false)
+# Only use recursive-capable sources (default: false)
 recursive: false

 # Use all available subfinder sources globally (default: false)